Leave a Comment:

 I know, I was there.
 The day I stopped reading those filthy magazines was the day I started playing good golf.
 No more negative thoughts in my head or trying a new way of swinging because I saw David Leadbetter or Butch Harmon's latest attempts at screwing up my swing in Golf Digest.

-Going to the driving range is fun and whacking some balls can really de-stress you, but doing it wrong can make you feel worse!
-Our vision is to make golf fun for you whatever level you play at so below we've outlined how to use the range to get better while still having fun.
+My vision is to make golf fun for you whatever level you play at so below I've outlined how to use the range to get better while still having fun.
 You'll be able to take what you practice on the range to the course and blow your own socks off and have some serious fun.
+You can hit those iron shots closer and make more bogeys and pars!

 You should put in 30 minutes a day for one week working on the grip.
 That's how important this is as a fundamental.